-It starts with the people in your team, and how you organise, motivate, reward and lead them.
+It starts with the people in your team.
+How you organise, motivate, reward and lead them.

-From there, you then move on to set up and manage the work environment, your standards and policies, and your systems and resources.
+Then, it’s about how you set up and manage the work environment, your standards and policies, and your systems and resources.

-These factors all connect.
-Changes in one area usually impact the other areas.
+These all connect.
+Changes in one factor usually impact the others.

 Actions don’t happen on their own.
 Someone needs to do something.
-That someone might be you on your own, or a team of internal and agency people you’ve put together.
+That someone might be you on your own, or a team of internal and agency people you put together.

 But nothing happens without people.